cphdat2sem2017-B/Week7-Scrum/readme.md

 		<td>Friday</td>
 		<td>Group review & discussion of PBL version 1</td>
 		<td>
-		Presentation of group work: Product Backlog grooming and prioritization of requirements for Fog semester project.
-This is done group wise with teachers / Alpha Solutions.
+		Presentation of group work:<br>
+		Product Backlog grooming and prioritization of requirements for Fog semester project.<br>
+		Done group wise with teachers & Alpha Solutions.<br>
 		There will be a plan with meeting time for groups.
 		</td>
 		<td></td>
 	</tr>
 </table>

 ## Readings
-Henrik Kniberg - Scrum and XP from the Trenches https://www.infoq.com/minibooks/scrum-xp-from-the-trenches-2
+Henrik Kniberg - Scrum and XP from the Trenches<br>
+https://www.infoq.com/minibooks/scrum-xp-from-the-trenches-2